UPDATED: February 7, 2020

 Data sharing and protection

-How will you remain compliant from a GDPR and data sharing perspective if/when the UK leaves the EU?
+How will you remain compliant from a GDPR and data sharing perspective now that the UK has left the EU?
 Will your systems be compliant and will they be able to share data between themselves and other vendors to ensure your business remains unaffected?
+Keep these considerations in mind, it may be time to bring in your company’s Data Privacy Officer to help answer these questions.

 One aspect often overlooked are the rights of the employee and the employer in different countries.
 Even though the individual’s underlying employment contract may still be with their Home location, their new Host location may afford them new and different rights.
-Think about how you will bridge any gaps or deal with any added protection for the employee from a legal perspective.
+How will you bridge any gaps or deal with any added protection for the employee from a legal perspective?

 Lastly, in the maelstrom of Brexit, it may be easy to forget the experience of your employees.
 They could be feeling uncertain and uneasy thinking about some of the scenarios outlined above and may be concerned that they could have to return to their Home location or be posted elsewhere.
 Are there any “new” locations that would be attractive to your mobile employees?
 Keeping them confident and informed will be vital through this entire process.

 As you can see, there are many aspects to consider for a US-based mobility team with respect to Brexit.
-To help prepare for the October 31 decision, we recommend you remain engaged with your UK teams, and make sure you have a seat at the Brexit table within your organization.
+We recommend you remain engaged with your UK teams, and make sure you have a seat at the Brexit table within your organization.

 The information provided above is for general guidance only and should not be utilized in lieu of obtaining professional tax and/or legal advice.